 In this episode, we catch up with Tara Russell, CSO at Photon Marine (an accelerator-funded green energy start-up).
 She shares how a Strategy Sprint case team from Management Consulted provided critical insights that led to an uber successful VC pitch.

-Click ‘play’ for the full story – and apply to Strategy Sprint to be staffed on a real-world consulting project and drive this kind of impact for a client!
-Apply and pay by April 1 for a $95 discount.
+Click ‘play’ for the full story – and join Strategy Sprint to be staffed on a real-world consulting project and drive this kind of impact for a client!

 Thanks, Beth.
 It’s really a treat to be with you.
 I appreciate your having us on.